Search: Advanced search

 Please enter a keyword or ID

 Note: The following information only applies if you installed the IIS Lockdown tool with URLScan, which is generally in the C:\Windows\System32\Inetsrv directory.
-If there is not a URLScan folder in that directory, URLScan is not installed and you do not need to rename the TestTrack CGI.
+If there is not a URLScan folder in that directory, URLScan is not installed and you do not need to rename the Helix ALM CGI.

-The TestTrack program, ttcgi.exe, can be renamed and run successfully with a different extension.
-The CGI value is determined per web page by a dynamic field code called %CGIB%.
+You can rename and run the Helix ALM CGI executable, ttcgi.exe, with a different extension.
+The CGI value is determined per web page by a dynamic field code: %CGIB%.

-To ensure TestTrack web clients work with the new extension, you need to rename the CGI, modify the registry, and update the CGI name in configuration files used by TestTrack web clients.
+To ensure Helix ALM web clients work with the new extension, you need to rename the CGI, modify the registry, and update the CGI name in configuration files used by web clients.

 Locate and rename ttcgi.exe.
 The .exe is normally found in the scripts or cgi-bin directory on the web server.
 For example, C:\Inetpub\scripts\ttcgi.exe.